andreaira261/crowdfunding-excel-analysis/README.md

   - Mircosoft Excel

 ## Conditional Formatting and Column Creation
-In this section, conditional formatting is applied to the 'outcome' column and 'percent funded' column.
-Six new columns were created for: 'percent funded', 'average donation', 'category', 'sub-category', 'Date Created Conversion' and 'Date Ended Conversion'.
+In this section, conditional formatting is applied to the 'outcome' column and the 'percent funded' column.
+Six new columns were created for: 'percent funded,' 'average donation,' 'category,' 'sub-category,' 'Date Created Conversion,' and 'Date Ended Conversion.'

 ![conditional-columns](https://github.com/andreaira261/excel-challenge/assets/48165713/ba54b004-7d1b-4fac-868c-9f605c22b853)

 ## Pivot Tables, Stacked Column Charts, and Line Graphs Creation

-In this visualization, a pivot table was created that counts how many campaigns were "successful," "failed," "canceled," or are currently "live" per 'Parent Category'.
-Additionally, a stacked column pivot chart was created that can be filtered by 'country'.
+In this visualization, a pivot table was created to count how many campaigns were "successful," "failed," "canceled," or are currently "live" per 'Parent Category.'
+Additionally, a stacked column pivot chart was generated, which can be filtered by 'country.'
 ![pivot-2](https://github.com/andreaira261/excel-challenge/assets/48165713/0529b6da-9744-4dc3-a996-3f1f3a4e4762)
 <br>
 <br>

-In this visualization, a pivot table was created with a column of 'outcome', rows of 'Date Created Conversion', and values based on the count of 'outcome'.
-A filter was added based on the 'Parent Category' and 'Year'.
+In this visualization, a pivot table was created with a column of 'outcome,' rows of 'Date Created Conversion,' and values based on the count of 'outcome.'
+A filter was added based on the 'Parent Category' and 'Year.'
 A corresponding pivot chart line graph is also displayed.
 ![pivot-3](https://github.com/andreaira261/excel-challenge/assets/48165713/4d568320-3f1a-490d-95ef-9167a7b684c2C)

 ## Analysis Report